 After staring at your computer or phone all day, do you ever get that feeling that your eyes are tired and exhausted and you can't possibly look at a screen for even another minute?
 You may be experiencing eyestrain, which is a fairly common eye condition that happens after staring at a screen, driving, or carrying out any other activity that requires intense focus of the eyes.

-Fortunately, eyestrain typically isn't a serious concern and usually goes away after you rest your eyes or do something to reduce the eye discomfort, according to the Mayo Clinic.
+Fortunately, eyestrain typically isn't a serious concern and usually goes away after you rest your eyes or do something to reduce the eye discomfort.

 One way some people reduce eye strain is by engaging in a practice called eye yoga.
 Curious to learn more?
 Here's everything you need to know about eye yoga.
 And no, you won't need a yoga mat or any props for this one.